 Janky was mentored by the Texas blues great, Reverend KM Williams.
 Besides playing bass for the Rev, Janky produced and recorded five of his CDs and has toured all over with the Rev. Janky and his, ReverbUnit record label, has also produced and engineered EJ Mathews breakout CD, King of the Barnyard.
 EJ was 2017’s Breakout artist of the year in Living Blues Magazine.
 Janky and his label have also produced three of Robert Kimbrough Sr’s CDs and engineered as well as played guitar on his newest CD, I Been Fixed.
 Robert is the son of the great juke joint legend Junior Kimbrough.
 Janky also plays with Robert Kimbrough Sr all over and has been to Switzerland twice with Robert, playing two of the worlds largest blues festivals.
 Janky has also played with The Kimbrough brothers at some of Mississippi’s biggest festivals and is currently recording a Kimbrough Brothers CD to be released next year.

 Janky has released two full-length CDs to date.
 His most recent release, Holly Springs, TX enlists Robert Kimbrough Sr on drums who really hits the North Mississippi juke joint sound home.

-Janky lives in Dallas, TX and can be found playing good time blues music with his Juke Joint Boys.
+Janky recently relocated to Austin, TX and can be found playing good-time blues music with his Juke Joint Boys.